sonic-net/SONiC/doc/mpls/MPLS_hld.md

 This section describes the requirements for the initial support for MPLS in SONiC infrastructure.

 #### Functional requirements
-- Support for MPLS enable/disable per Router Interface.
+- Support for MPLS enable/disable per RIF.
 - Support for MPLS Push, Pop, and Swap label operations, including MPLS implicit-null and explicit-null behavior.
 - Support for bulk MPLS in-segment entry SAI programming.
 - Support for MPLS type next-hop SAI programming.